-- When you return to work; or - When 12 weeks of leave ends.
+- When you return to work; or - When 12 weeks of leave ends (or 26 workweeks of military caregiver leave).

 Service In The Armed Forces

 The Uniformed Services Employment and Reemployment Act provides certain benefit protections to employees on military leave in the uniformed services.